Author

 Chest Freezer Cold Plunge: The Honest Safety Guide

 A chest freezer cold plunge costs $400-$700, but it puts a person in water inside an electrical appliance.
-The real shock risk, how to reduce it, and when to skip it.
+The real shock risk and how to reduce it.

 Quick answer: A chest freezer conversion is the cheapest way to get water that stays near freezing, usually $400-$700 all in.
 The catch is that you are putting water and a person inside an electrical appliance never built for either, and the shock risk is real.
 Done with a GFCI, a sealed liner, and the freezer unplugged before you get in, people run them for years.
 Done without those steps, it is dangerous.